How to set up and use eSIM on Android

 What is eSIM?

-One of the best reasons to use an eSIM is that you shouldn't need to go into a physical store to activate your phone.
-You can do it from wherever you are, provided that you have a stable Wi-Fi connection.
+One of the best reasons to use an eSIM is that you don't need to go into a physical store to activate your phone.
+You can do it wherever you are, provided you have a stable Wi-Fi connection.

-Thankfully, we haven't seen any of the best Android phones ditch the physical SIM card slot.
-However, the same can't be said for the iPhone, as Apple removed this option starting with the iPhone 14
+Thankfully, we haven't seen any of the best Android phones ditch the physical SIM card slot completely.
+However, the same can't be said for the iPhone, as Apple removed this option starting with the iPhone 14.

 How to use eSIM on Android

-By and large, setting up and starting to use eSIM on Android is a fairly straightforward process.
-If you purchase a phone from a carrier, then most of the legwork is already done for you.
+Using an eSIM is straightforward, which is excellent news if you're not tech-savvy.
+Most of the legwork is already done for you if you purchase a phone from a carrier.
 All you'll need to do is turn off your old phone, turn on your new phone, and go through the initial setup process.

-However, if you already have a phone (or purchased one unlocked), you'll need to find a carrier, make sure your phone is compatible, and sign up for a plan.
-Whether it's because you're switching to a new carrier with your old phone or want to move your existing number to a different phone, we've got you covered.
+However, if you already have a phone (or purchased one unlocked), you must find a carrier, ensure your phone is compatible, and sign up for a plan.
+Whether you're switching to a new carrier with your old phone or want to move your existing number to a different one, we've got you covered.

 Set up and use eSIM on Pixel phones